appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 ### Custom Authentication Parameters

 <dd>
 _Custom Authentication Parameters_ setting is available only for the Authorization code grant type.
 It allows users to tailor the OAuth 2.0 authorization code flow to their specific needs or preferences.
 These parameters provide more control over the authentication process and enable the implementation of custom logic or processing at the OAuth provider level.

-If configured, users can leverage these parameters to customize authentication interactions and behaviors.
+Configure these parameters on Appsmith to customize authentication interactions and behaviors.
 For example, in Google OAuth 2.0, you can configure the `prompt` parameter to force users to select an account or provide consent.
 Similarly, in Dropbox OAuth 2.0, you can configure the `token_access_type` parameter to specify whether the access token is short-lived or long-lived and affects the token's validity period.
 </dd>

 ###  Authorization expires in (seconds)

 <dd>
 Appsmith uses refresh tokens to generate new access tokens whenever the existing ones expire.
 Some OAuth provider doesn't specify the expiry duration (`expires_in` or `expires_at`) for access tokens.
 In such cases, use the _Authorization expires in (seconds)_ parameter that specifies the expiry time for the access token.
 This parameter is available only for the Authorization code grant type.
-When set, Appsmith uses the duration to invalidate the access token, and determines when to refresh the access token.
+When set, Appsmith uses the duration to determine when to invalidate the existing access token and generate a new access token.
 For example, Salesforce doesn't provide an expiry for the access token.
 You can configure this parameter for Appsmith to determine when to expire and refresh the access token after expiry.
 </dd>

 ###  Audience

 <dd>
-The _Audience_ parameter expects a URL and specifies the intended audience for the OAuth access token.
-Appsmith uses this parameter to recognize the designated resource server or API endpoint that can accept access tokens and access protected resources.
-This restriction adds an extra layer of security to OAuth 2.0 authorization by ensuring that the access token is only accepted by the intended audience, thereby preventing unauthorized access to resources.
+The _Audience_ parameter expects a URI and identifies the resource server or API endpoint that will accept the access token.
+When configuring the parameter on Appsmith to pass the audience value, refer to the official documentation of the OAuth provider and the specific requirements and guidelines around audience setting.

-NOTE to self - I'm a bit confused yet with how the audience works.
 </dd>

 ###  Resource

 <dd>
 The _Resource_ parameter expects an application URL that act as a protected resource server that Appsmith accesses on behalf of the user.
 The resource can contain different entities such as API endpoints, web services, files, or any other resource that requires access control.
 The responsibility of hosting and providing access to these protected resources lies with the resource server.

-NOTE to self - Though, generally, I'm aligned with this but still not sure how it ties up with the audience setting, that Appsmith uses internally.
-This is important to know - to instruct users when to use this setting.
+When configuring the parameter on Appsmith to pass the resource value, refer to the official documentation of the OAuth provider and the specific requirements and guidelines around resource setting.
 </dd>

 ###  Send scope with refresh token